 3. Sampot Phamuong

-Sampot Phamuong, a highly popular Cambodian traditional clothing, features 52 vibrant colors woven diagonally across its surface.
+Sampot Phamuong, a highly popular traditional clothes, features 52 vibrant colors woven diagonally across its surface.
 Crafted from 22 types of threads, this luxurious fabric incorporates intricate motifs, floral patterns, and geometric designs.

 The most famous material used in Sampot Phamuong is golden silk, the primary fabric known for its prominence in Cambodia’s rich cultural heritage, especially in the Kingdom of Temples.
 This exquisite textile highlights the craftsmanship and cultural significance of Cambodian traditional clothing.